BadSpalling/petCaptcha/README.md

 # Silly Captcha

 ## Summary
-Petting a silly capybara for a little while to complete the captcha.
+Pet a silly capybara to complete the captcha.

 Move the cursor over the indicated area, to "pet" a capybara.
 Area changes after a short while.
 Should be staight forward, but slightly annoying.
 Takes about 20-30 seconds to complete.
 Variables can be adjusted to make it take longer/shorter.